vinyldns/vinyldns/modules/docs/src/main/tut/api/batchchange-errors.md

 2. [Full-Request Errors](#full-request-errors)

 ### SINGLE CHANGE ERRORS <a id="single-change-errors" />

-Since all of the batch changes are being validated simultaneously, it is possible to encounter a variety of errors for a given change.
-Each change that is associated with errors will have its own list of **errors** containing one or more errors; any changes without the **errors** list have been fully validated and are good to submit.

 Single change errors are errors that get collected at different validation stages and correspond to individual change inputs.
 These types of errors will probably account for the majority of errors that users encounter.
+Each change can have its own list of one or more errors.
 Single change errors are grouped into the following stages:

 - Independent input validations: Validate invalid data input formats and values.
 - Record and zone discovery: Resolve record and zone from fully-qualified input name.